 A Taste of History with Your Gingerbread?

 Dense, ginger-spiced cookies flavored with molasses or honey date back to the Middle Ages, when intricately carved boards were used as templates to make fanciful shapes.
-Sold at fairs, these treats became holiday traditions.
-Gingerbread remains popular today, and cookie cutters make it easy to create an assortment of holiday-themed shapes.
+Sold at fairs, these treats became beloved holiday traditions.

 Related Gingerbread Cookie Fun

-If you’d like to make a gingerbread house, we can help you out with recipes for the dough, icing, and house template.
-Decorating a gingerbread house for Christmas is a fun tradition to share with kids, Halloween gingerbread houses are gaining in popularity, too.
+- If you'd like to make a gingerbread house, we can help you out with recipes for the dough, icing, and house template.
+Halloween gingerbread houses are gaining in popularity, too.